Stoopnagle and Budd: Network and sponsor interference

 Taylor and Hulick were very protective of their unique brand of whimsy, and even had a special clause written into their contracts: "Be it understood that Stoopnagle and Budd are the sole judges of what makes a script funny."
 As Taylor explained, "First we built up a reputation for doing our own stuff -- stuff we thought was funny -- on the air.
 Then a sponsor would come along and hire us for his show.
 Right away he would start to change our act.
 He would insist on our doing what he thought was funny instead.
 Naturally, when we did this, we weren't funny at all because we weren't ourselves.
 Then we got on sustaining [unsponsored], and though we didn't make half so much money, we had twice as much fun and a lot fewer headaches."
-The team even called attention to their sustaining status on the air, as Budd's mean-old-man character Mr. Bopp yelled into the microphone, "Ya-a-a-a-ay!
-Stoopnagle and Budd haven't got a sponsor!"
+The team even called attention to their sustaining status on the air, as Budd's mean-old-man character Mr. Bopp led off one program by yelling into the microphone, "Ya-a-a-a-ay!
+Stoopnagle and Budd still haven't got a sponsor!
+Stoopnagle and Budd are in the doghouse!
+Nyaaaaah!"
 Despite their aversion to interference, they did accept offers from no fewer than 15 sponsors over the course of their radio career.

+The team's irreverence toward sponsors wasn't confined to the broadcasts.
+Budd Hulick recalled that when Stoopnagle and Budd were sponsored by Gimbel's department store in New York, they started answering their office telephone with "Hello, Gimbel's basement."
+The caller said, "Sorry, I'm trying to get hold of Stoopnagle and Budd."
+The caller kept trying, only to be repeatedly greeted with "Hello, Gimbel's basement."
+After several attempts the caller finally blew up: "What the hell's the matter with that operator?
+This is Mr. Gimbel and I'm calling from the store, and that damn fool keeps connecting me with the basement!"

+Separation, return, and split

 Taylor and Hulick were forced into a trial separation in November 1935, when their scripted, sponsored program for CBS failed to achieve the success of their free-wheeling, unsponsored shows.
 CBS reassigned the partners temporarily: Taylor went on a California vacation while Hulick led an orchestra of studio musicians, with his wife (the former Wanda Hart) as the vocalist.